jpsim/Yams/README.md

 ## Installation

-Building Yams on macOS requires Xcode 8.x/9.x or a Swift 3.x/4.x toolchain with the Swift Package Manager.
+Building Yams on macOS requires Xcode 9.x or a Swift 3.2/4.x toolchain with the Swift Package Manager.

-Building Yams on Linux requires a Swift 3.x/4.x compiler and Swift Package Manager to be installed.
+Building Yams on Linux requires a Swift 4.x compiler and Swift Package Manager to be installed.

 ### Swift Package Manager

-Add `.Package(url: "https://github.com/jpsim/Yams.git", majorVersion: 0)` to
+Add `.package(url: "https://github.com/jpsim/Yams.git", from: "0.4.1")` to your
-your `Package.swift` file's `dependencies`.
+`Package.swift` file's `dependencies`.

 ### CocoaPods